mrlynn/mongodb-atlas-stitch-amazon-kinesis/README.md

 ```
 *Example Stitch Function Calling AWS Kinesis Service*

-One of the powerful benefits of leveraging Stitch as a part of your Data Streaming architecture is that you can continue to rely on MongoDB in the very same manner your used to.
+One of the powerful benefits of leveraging Stitch as a part of your Data Streaming architecture is that you can continue to rely on MongoDB in the very same manner you're used to.
 Letting your application capture data and write it to MongoDB in the same manner it would normally, inserting documents into a collection in a database on MongoDB Atlas.
 However, since we've configured Database Triggers to take action upon each Update, Insert, or Replace we can take advantage of serverless functions without having to write the REST API wrapper code.
-This can saves hours, reduce complexity and streamlines your application development process.
+This can save hours, reduce complexity, and streamlines your application development process.

 In this case, the function leverages our pre-configured AWS Service and calls the `PutRecord` method to insert a document into a stream we've created called `stitchStream`.